Batanes National Science High School

 The Batanes National Science High School, formerly the Batanes National High School, is a public science high school in the Philippines, recognized by the Department of Education.
-It is in the provincial capital of Batanes, Basco and had an enrollment of 1,112 students in school year 2022–2023.
-The current principal is Carmen C. Noguera.
+It is in Basco, the provincial capital of Batanes, and had an enrollment of 1,112 students in school year 2022–2023.
+The current principal is Jeffrey D. Medina.

 History

 The offering of Secondary Education was initiated by the Provincial Board of Batanes during the term of Governor Vicente Barsana.
 Still, it was stopped when the Governor died in a shipwreck on a trip to Itbayat.
 However, in June 1917, with Lucas Gonzalo as Governor, the Batanes High School was formally opened, having the following teacher Mr. Eligio Llanes, Mr. Elpidio Fadri, and Mr. Francisco Asidao.
 The subjects taught were Mathematics, Science, English, and military science for boys.

 During the first year of establishment, only 1st year level was opened, followed by the other curriculum years so that by 1928, the Batanes High School graduated its first batch of 10 students who finished the course.
 These were Felix Agusto, Antonio Alcantara, Fernando Baroña, and Jose Baroña, all four from Ivana; and Francsisco Elep, Custodio Villalva, Pedro Hontomin, and Cirilo Faberes who were from Sabtang and a lone female student from San Fabian Pangasinan, Concordia Erefe.
 The school was closed during the war but reopened in June 1945.

 In 1958, the 2-2 plan curriculum was offered to its students, later followed by the Revised Education Program in 1958.
 Because of financial constraints in running a secondary school, Congressman Jorge Abad sponsored R.A.
 4049, converting the school to a National High School, thus, successfully turning over the burden of running the Secondary School to the National Government.